ceejbot/putter/docs/README.md

 related: related-fandom-1, related-fandom-2
 deescription: |
    Perky high school cheerleader fights the forces of darkness, assisted by her friends and the high school librarian.
-Wikipedia link if appropriate.
+Dinosaurs attack a lot.
 characters:
    - Fred
    - Barney